subdgtl/WFC/wfc_cli/README.md

       (the first row of a layer had the highest Y - RHS coords)
     - Each value is one of:
         - `*`: The wildcard, allows every module to be present
-        - `?`: The void, ignored by the algorithm
         - `[thingy]`: A slot containing one module
         - `[thingy,another_thingy,stuff]`: A slot containing multiple (comma separated) modules